Acorns & Trees

 Wis was an art professor and head of the art department for over 35 years at Carroll College (now Carroll University).
 In addition to being a beloved and inspiring father and teacher, he was a prolific artist known for his imaginative assemblages.
 Gerry followed in his father’s footsteps to become a professor in the School of Art and Design at the University of Illinois-Champaign/Urbana for 28 years where he taught animation and foundational studies.
 His own digital animations have screened and won awards in over one hundred national and international film festivals.
 The new lobbly installation, “Acorns and Trees” will show not only art work done by each Guthrie, but also a collaborative piece that they completed in 2005, when Wis was 87!
 (He died in 2016 at age 98.)

 The Guthries will be joined by other father/son artists for what will be a unique exhibition of the creative spirit.
-Continue to check back for a complete listing of these generational pairings.

 The art exhibit opens Thursday, November 16, and is open to the public Monday through Friday, noon to 5 pm, and through the start of any performance.